Kriwe

-Kriwe Kriwaito (krīvu krīvs, krivių krivaitis) or simply Kriwe (krīvs, krivis) was the chief priest in the Baltic mythology.
+Kriwe Kriwaito (krīvu krīvs, krivių krivaitis) or simply Kriwe (krīvs, krivis) was the chief priest in the old Baltic religion.
 Known primarily from the dubious 16th-century writings of Simon Grunau, the concept of kriwe became popular during the times of romantic nationalism.
 However, lack of reliable written evidence has led some researchers to question whether such pagan priest actually existed.
 The title was adopted by Romuva, the neo-pagan movement in Lithuania, when Jonas Trinkūnas was officially installed as krivių krivaitis in October 2002.

 Written sources

 Peter of Dusburg wrote about kriwe in his chronicle Chronicon terrae Prussiae finished in 1326.
 According to him, kriwe lived in Romuva and was respected as a Catholic pope not only by the Old Prussians but also by other Baltic tribes.
 His envoys carried a certain rod (Latin: baculum) or another symbol and commanded respect both from the nobles and the paupers.
 Kriwe could see dead people and describe them to the relatives.
 After a military victory, people would donate a third of their loot to kriwe who burned it.
 The same information was repeated by Dusburg's translator Nikolaus von Jeroschin who added that it was kriwe who maintained the sacred eternal flame and translated kriwe as "the highest judge".

 Jan Długosz (1415–1480) wrote that people who disobeyed kriwe faced execution.
 He also added that Adalbert of Prague was murdered in 997 by the order of a kriwe.

 Simon Grunau (died c.
 1530) provided most detailed description of the pagan priest and introduced the double title Kriwe Kriwaito or Criwo Cyrwaito.
 He listed the names of all kriwe, from the first Bruteno, one of the legendary kings of Prussia alongside his brother Widewuto, to Alleps.
 According to Grunau, kriwe was the center of both religious and political life of Prussians; for example, he could start or end wars.
 An elderly kriwe was supposed to sacrifice himself to the gods by self-immolation though that happened infrequently.
 A new kriwe would be selected by lower rank priests and prophets (also known as waidelottes).